mitchshiotani/DLfromGitHub/README.md

 ## Pre-recs:

-You should have Python v.3.8.0 installed.
+You should have the following installed:
+- Python v.3.8.0
+- PyGithub (run `pip install pygithub`)

 ## How To Use: